-- · size of collection,
+- size of collection,

-- average age of collection and
+- average age of collection, and

-- · access to the collection.
+- access to the collection.

-This goal supports the information needs of students defined by the mission and goals of the:
+This goal supports the information needs of students as defined by the mission and goals of the:

-- · School District of Palm Beach County; - ALA / AASL Standards for the 21st Century Learner
+- School District of Palm Beach County;

+- ALA / AASL Standards for the 21st Century Learner;

+- Partnership for 21st Century Skills;

+- Florida's BEST Standards

+- International Society for Technology in Education (ISTE) National Education

+- Technology Standards (NETS).

-The Library Media Center recognizes its responsibility to respond to the reading, reference and research needs of the student body and faculty in an age of information abundance.
-The electronic catalog of resources for the school and the district is maintained by the Department of K-12 Instructional Materials and Library Media Services and is available at all times to students, faculty and parents.
+The Library Media Center recognizes its responsibility to respond to the reading, research, and technology education needs of the student body and faculty in an age of information abundance.
+The electronic catalog of resources for the school and the district is maintained by the Department of K12 Instructional Materials and Library Media Services and is available at all times to students, faculty and parents.